stevespringett/Alpine/README.md

 Alpine
 =========

-An opinionated scaffolding library that jumpstarts Java projects with an API-first design, secure defaults, and minimal dependencies.
+An opinionated scaffolding library that jump-starts Java projects with an API-first design, secure defaults, and minimal dependencies.
 Alpine came about due to many commonalities between several of my personal and professional projects.